Marti2405/Poisson-Equation-Solver/README.md

 ## License

-This repository is open-source.
-Feel free to use, and modify the code.
-Happy coding!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author